 3. Push the data values to the Snowflake data warehouse table.

-The following code performs the above mentioned 3 steps in python:
+The below code performs the mentioned steps in Python:

 from jira import JIRA